RSV INFORMATION HUB

 Links to provincial resources:

 Yukon is publicly funding RSV infant immunization—nirsevimab (Beyfortus)—for all infants 8 months of age and younger in their first RSV season and for children up to 24 months of age who are at increased risk of severe RSV disease.
-All infants 8 months or younger and high-risk infants up to 24 months of age can receive nirsevimab free of charge.
+All eligible infants can receive the immunization free of charge

 The maternal vaccine—RSVpreF (ABRYSVO)—can be purchased privately with a prescription from a healthcare provider.
 Some private insurances may cover the cost of the vaccine.